shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 In this tutorial, you will learn how to integrate a Web3 application that uses [wagmi](https://wagmi.sh) wallet connector to plug in the [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md).
 With wagmi, Web3 developers can allow their users to easily switch between multiple wallets within a single application.
 Arcana offers a custom wagmi connector to enable use of the Arcana wallet alongside built-in options like MetaMask, WalletConnect, and Coinbase Wallet.

+!!! caution "No need to install Auth SDK"

+      If you are using the Auth Wagmi Connector then you simply follow the instructions below.
+This connector includes the Auth SDK.
+You do not need to install Arcana Auth SDK separately.
+No need to create a provider.
+In App.tsx, use wagmi functions.

 ## Prerequisites

 * Developers need to first log into the Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %} to register and configure application settings for onboarding users before they can use the `ArcanaConnector` for Wagmi and enable Arcana wallet in their application.